Sukkur Division

-Sukkur Division (سکر ڊويزن) is one of the seven administrative Divisions of the Sindh Province of Pakistan.
+Sukkur Division (سکر ڊويزن) is one of the six administrative Divisions of the Sindh Province of Pakistan.
+It is located in Northern Sindh which is locally called the Uttrad Region.
 This level of administration was abolished in 2000 but restored again on 11 July 2011.
 CNIC code of Sukkur Division is 45.

 Sukkur is the divisional headquarters of Sukkur Division, which comprises the following three districts: